moccy/brutus/README.md

 Note that this is an early version (v0.1.0) and is still under active development.
 Use at your own risk, I'm just creating this for a bit of fun, it isn't designed for any serious use-cases.

+## Legal Considerations

+*WARNING:* Use this tool only in environments where you have explicit authorization to perform brute-force testing and it would be considered legal.
+Unauthorized access use of this on systems is illegal.

 ## Features

 - **Diagonal Brute-Force Algorithm:**